puppetlabs/puppet-docs/source/pe/3.7/orchestration_puppet.markdown

 > **Note:** In PE 3.0, this feature is only available on the command line; you cannot do a controlled run series in the console.

 If you want to trigger a run on a large number of nodes --- more than ten --- the `runonce` action isn't always the best tool.
-You can splay or [batch][] the runs, but this requires you to guess how long each run is going to take, and a wrong guess can either waste time or temporarily overwhelm the puppet master server.
+You can splay or [batch][] the runs, but this requires you to guess how long each run is going to take, and a wrong guess can either waste time or temporarily overwhelm the Puppet master server.

 Instead, use the special `runall` action of the `mco puppet` subcommand.

     $ mco puppet runall 5 -F operatingsystem=CentOS -F operatingsystemrelease=6.4

 This action requires an argument, which must be the number of nodes allowed to run at once.
 It invokes a run on that many nodes, then only starts the next node when one has finished.
-This prevents your puppet master from being overwhelmed by the herd and will delay only as long as is necessary.
-The ideal concurrency will vary from site to site, depending on how powerful your puppet master server is and how complex your configurations are.
+This prevents your Puppet master from being overwhelmed by the herd and will delay only as long as is necessary.
+The ideal concurrency will vary from site to site, depending on how powerful your Puppet master server is and how complex your configurations are.

 The `runall` action can take extra options like `--noop` [as described for the `runonce` action](#extra-options); however, note that [restrictions still apply for \*nix nodes where the pe-puppet service is running][options].